Will Kansas cover the spread vs. Indiana? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Kansas is 2-3 against the spread and 5-0 overall when scoring more than 73.1 points.
+- Indiana is 2-3 against the spread and 6-1 overall when it scores more than 65.1 points.

 Bet on this or any college basketball matchup at BetMGM